ibrahim-s/linkLibrary/readme.md

 application key, to add a link by entering the url, label and optionaly the about of the link.
 *	Standing on any link in this list, pressing enter on it will open it with the default browser.
 *	Tabing on that dialog you can access the about of the link(some information about the link ) if present, a button to show the source url, another button that gives you the option to open the link with several browsers if found on your computer.
+*	And using the filter control there, you can filter the links that contain specific words or phrases in the library.
 *	Stand on the link you want in this list, and press the context menu.
 *	From there you can add, edit, move link to another library, remove that link or all.
 *	Now do you want to import a json library, or export any library as json or html file, Yes you can